AI4thefuture/building_AI_course_final_project/README.md

 The WWP could also have parameters linked to the type of work being performed etc.

 ## How is it used?
- # Describe the process of using the solution.
-In what kind situations is the solution needed (environment, time, etc.)?
-Who are the users, what kinds of needs should be taken into account?

 I imagine that the The WWP could be used as follows:
 1. Available data from the organisation is mapped and compared to the minimum input requirements
 2. The applicable data is structured and used as input.